 - Non-U.S. Citizens | Foreign Nationals: When you arrive, you must have your passport as proof of ID.

-Due to TTC being a federal facility, Participants are REQUIRED to present a picture identification ON A DAILY BASIS prior to boarding the on-site shuttle to the training facility.
+Due to SERTC being on a federal facility, Participants are REQUIRED to present picture identification ON A DAILY BASIS prior to boarding the on-site shuttle van to the training facility.
 Acceptable forms of ID must meet requirements of the REAL ID Act as outlined above.
 Those from non-compliant states will need an alternative form of acceptable identification in addition to their non-compliant driver’s license, both to be presented on a daily basis.
-If identification is not brought on a daily basis, Participant will be sent back to hotel to retrieve it for entry into TTC.
+If identification is not brought on a daily basis, Participant will be sent back to hotel to retrieve it.

 Upon arrival at SERTC on the first day, Participants will be briefed on safety procedures.

-When staying at the Courtyard Marriott hotel, breakfast will be provided at the hotel.
-Lunch is provided daily at SERTC.
-Special dietary requirements need to be noted during online registration.
-An email may also be sent to email@example.com no later than two weeks prior to class start date.
+When staying at the Courtyard by Marriott Downtown Pueblo hotel, breakfast will be provided at the hotel.
+Lunch will be provided daily at SERTC.
+Special dietary requirements should be addressed during online registration or email firstname.lastname@example.org no later than two weeks prior to class start date.
 We will do our best to accommodate you.
 We recommend bringing healthy snacks if needed.

-Courses are designed for Participants to move frequently between classroom and field exercises.
-In the field, Participants train in different working conditions; e.g., hot and dusty, cold and snowy.
+Courses are designed for Participants to move quickly and frequently between classroom and field exercises.
+In the field, Participants may experience training in different working conditions, e.g., hot, and dusty, cold, and snowy.
 Weather in Colorado is subject to rapid and diverse changes.
 We suggest that you come prepared to dress in layers so that you can adjust to the temperature and condition changes.
-Click for weather forecast.
+Click for Pueblo 10-Day Weather Forecast.